 Fees and Payment.

 Fees & Expenses.
 Company will pay to Spreedly the fees and/or time and materials charges applicable for any Services, in each case as specified in the Statement of Work applicable for such Services.
-Company agrees to reimburse Spreedly for reasonable out-of-pocket expenses incurred in connection with providing the Services (including necessary travel expenses).
+Company agrees to reimburse Spreedly for reasonable out-of-pocket expenses incurred in connection with providing the Services (including necessary travel expenses); provided that Spreedly obtains prior written consent of Customer, and such expenses conform to Customer’s standard travel and expense policy, as communicated to Spreedly from time to time.
+Doosan Bobcat North America, Inc. will not, and shall not, pay for any travel expenses not previously approved in writing by Doosan Bobcat North America, Inc.

 Taxes.
 All fees and other amounts payable by Company under this Agreement are exclusive of taxes and similar assessments.
 Without limiting the foregoing, Company is responsible for all sales, service, use and excise taxes, and any other similar taxes, duties and charges of any kind imposed by any federal, state or local governmental or regulatory authority on any amounts payable by Company hereunder, other than any taxes imposed on Spreedly’s income.